moonexpr/cttb-ansible/roles/server/README.md

 Basic setup for server machines including more static configs to ensure no mishups if we mess up somewhere else (for example dns settings)

+In network interfaces we set up special networking for things like servers that require interfaces with special names, bridging and/or bonding.

 # NET INTERFACES
 The server role has a taskset to deal with network interfaces in case it was needed to name them or do something with them other than default (ie a